-List available LVM thin pools on volume group pve:
+You can get a list of available LVM thin pools on the volume group pve with:

 '''

-pvesm lvmthinscan pve
+pvesm scan lvmthin pve

 '''

-7.13 Open-iSCSI initiator
+7.12 Open-iSCSI initiator

 Storage pool type: iscsi

 iSCSI is a widely employed technology used to connect to storage servers.
 Almost all storage vendors support iSCSI.
 There are also open source iSCSI target solutions available, e.g. OpenMediaVault, which is based on Debian.